sh123/esp32_loraprs/README.md

 # Software Setup
 - when setting up APRSDroid, use **"TNC (KISS)"** connection protocol in Connection Preferences -> Connection Protocol
 - go to esp32_loraprs.ino and make next changes based on your requirements in `initializeConfig()`
-  - set `cfg.IsClientMode` to `false` if you are planning to run server mode for APRS-IS iGate
+  - set `cfg.IsClientMode` to `false` if you are planning to run server mode for APRS-IS iGate / Digipeater
   - for server mode fill `cfg.WifiSsid` and `cfg.WifiKey` with your WiFI AP data
   - for server mode fill `cfg.AprsLogin` and `cfg.AprsPass` with APRS-IS login callsign and pass
   - for server mode fill `cfg.AprsFilter`, see http://www.aprs-is.net/javAPRSFilter.aspx for various formats